LuaDist-core/lunaci-install/README.md

 The installation process is as follows:

 ````
-# clone the repository wherever you like
+# Clone the repository wherever you like.
 git clone https://github.com/LuaDist-core/lunaci-install lunaci
 cd lunaci

-# run the install script
+# Run the install script.
-# if successful, there should be a new _install subfolder
+# If successful, there should be a new '_install' subfolder.
 ./install.sh

 cd _install

-# you need to edit the env.list file and fill in at least:
+# You need to edit the env.list file and fill in at least:
 #  - GITHUB_ORG_NAME
 #  - GITHUB_TOKEN
 #  - TRAVIS_TOKEN
 #
-# env.list contains a brief description of what these variables do
+# The env.list file contains a brief description of what these variables do.
 #
-# to edit env.list, you can, of course, use any editor you like, nvim
+# To edit env.list, you can, of course, use any editor you like, nvim
-# is used simply as an example
+# is used simply as an example here.
 nvim env.list

-# you can now build a Docker image from the current directory
+# You can now build a Docker image from the current directory.
 docker build -t lunaci .
 ````